creamlike1024/EasyLPAC/README.md

 The Windows release and macOS release have lpac binary included.

 For linux, currently there is no special package for various popular distributions (Sorry), you need to place the lpac binaries in the lpac folder.

-For FreeBSD, you need compile lpac by yourself and place the lpac binaries in the lpac folder.

 Currently, only APDUINTERFACE for pcsc and HTTPINTERFACE for curl are supported.